martinky/qt-interactive-coding/README.md

 ## Integration

-You can either build and link the `qicruntime.pro` as a shared or static library, or add it directly into your Qt project by including `qicruntime.pri`.
+The library is one C++ source file and a couple of headers.
+You can either build it as a shared or static library using `qicruntime.pro`, or copy the code directly into your Qt project and include `qicruntime.pri`.

 ## Usage